Money Tips & Education

 What is credit utilization?

 Here's a simple credit utilization definition: It's how much of your available revolving credit you're using.
-(Revolving credit means credit cards and personal lines of credit).
+(Revolving debts are credit cards and personal lines of credit).

 Credit utilization is also called “credit usage” or “balance to limit.”
 That last one refers to how you calculate credit utilization—by dividing your account balance by your credit limit.